pgoca/magento2docker/README.md

 2. docker-compose is in version 3.
 3. http://localhost:8080 is default address - port may be changed during installation.
 4. Copy database sql file to `db` folder.
 Installer will ask for full name only.
+5. Default path for project files is /var/www/m2/.
+You can change this in build/docker-compose.yml line 15 `projectAbsolutePath`

+## Preparation - best practice

+1. Copy db sql dump to `./db`.
+Script will select the newest one from this directory.
+2. Prepare git link to repo

 ## Initialize

 1. Run `./bin/build` and follow script instructions